 National Lampoon’s Christmas Vacation is one of the funniest, silliest Christmas movies ever made, while also being very sweet.
-So it’s only fitting that the movie found an all new way to entertain us this holiday season in a manner that is both hilarious and touching.
+So it’s only fitting that the movie found an all new way to entertain us the holiday season in a manner that is both hilarious and touching.
 The Heerlein family in Austin, Texas decorated their house with a replica Clark Griswold dummy hanging from their roof’s gutters, with a tipped over ladder below him.
 It’s an ingenious, fantastic tribute to a Christmas classic, but the display had one issue, a problem worthy of the film’s slapstick comedy of errors: it was too convincing, and a kind, very worried passerby came rushing over to save the dummy.

 It might seem obvious this isn’t an actual person from close up, but from the street it’s not quite as clear, especially if you don’t recognize how the dummy is dressed…or don’t know Christmas Vacation.